NixOS/rfcs/rfcs/0100-sign-commits.md

   2) Not signing every commit prevents you from using the algorithm described in [updating].
   Somewhat the same thing can be achieved by the "redirection flake" design described in [future], however.
+- We could trust GitHub's PGP key, so that merging can still be done through GitHub.

 # Unresolved questions
 [unresolved]: #unresolved-questions